ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 urn:glue:pen:1.3.6.1.4.1.32473
 ```

+A GLUE URI is defined over the restricted US-ASCII syntax specified in this
+section.
+Percent-encoding is not permitted.
+Consequently, GLUE URIs do not
+support representation of External Identifiers whose canonical form includes
+non-ASCII characters.
+This specification is therefore limited to identifier
+systems whose canonical representations are fully within the permitted character
+set.

 The Authority Identifier MUST be registered in the GLUE URI Authority Identifier registry
 defined in {{GLUE-URN}}.
 The External Identifier MUST be the identifier assigned to the organization